CliveC99/p1-castlerea/README.md

   - The 404 Error Page image was taken from [here.](https://upload.wikimedia.org/wikipedia/commons/8/8c/087%2C_Castlrea.jpg)

  ## **Tools Used**
-  - I used [Am I Responsive?](https://ui.dev/amiresponsive) to check was the website responive on devices.
+  - I used [Am I Responsive?](https://ui.dev/amiresponsive) to check was the website responsive on devices.
   - I used [Balsamiq](https://balsamiq.com/) for creating the wireframes.
   - I used [Google Fonts](https://fonts.google.com/) for the font.
   - I used [Font Awesome](https://fontawesome.com/) for the social icons.